 No page-level reporting

-In Media.net, you’re not able to go in and see which pages are bringing in the most money for your ads.
-That’s a big problem because you want to know what your top 10, 20, 30 pages are that are bringing in the most from display ads.
-You can look at those and say, “Okay, can I optimize these fully?”
+In Media.net, you’re not able to go in and see which pages are bringing in the most money from your ad clicks.
+That’s a big problem because if you want to know what your top 10 revenue-generating pages are to optimize them, you don’t have the ability to do so.

 I’ve gone through four account reps

-Since I’ve been there, I think I’ve gone through about four different account reps.
+Since I’ve been there, I’ve gone through four different account reps.
 Although they do give you an account rep and they can be good, they can also be bad.
-People have differing experiences with that.
+People have different experiences with that.

 But the churn on the account reps, from what I’ve noticed, has been pretty high.
 There hasn’t been an account rep that’s been with me for more than a year and a half.
 It’s almost like they come in and they go out.

 Usually, these are individuals who are in other countries, which isn’t ideal.
 It’s been a little difficult to establish a relationship because I’ve seen that there’s been a lot of churn and every time someone new comes in, I expect them to leave within a year or so.

 Doesn’t usually pay as much, BUT can be more